Q+A: What Are the Best Treatments for ADHD?

-ADHD is a disorder that affects the brain and behaviors.
+ADHD is a disorder (Attention Deficit Hyperactivity Disorder) that affects the brain and behaviors.
 There is no known cure, but there are many good options to help kids manage.
 For children older than age 6, the American Academy of Pediatrics recommends both behavior therapy and medication as good options, preferably together if symptoms are moderate to severe.
 For younger children, behavior therapy is recommended as the first line of treatment.
-There isn’t just one “right way” of treatment that fits every child.
+There isn’t just one “right way” when it comes to treatments for ADHD in your child.
 Instead, families should work with everyone involved in their child’s life – teachers, pediatricians, therapists, to take advantage of the best options available.

-There are a number of evidence-based, tested treatments for children with ADHD, but many parents struggle with the most well-researched of them all – medication.
+There are a number of evidence-based, tested treatments for ADHD in children, but many parents struggle with the most well-researched of them all – medication.
 Literally hundreds of studies have been done in children and the overall results show that medication, when properly and carefully prescribed, is the most effective treatment for managing symptoms of ADHD – especially when paired with other treatments like behavior therapy.
 Stimulant medications are the most commonly used medications to treat the symptoms of ADHD, but several other medications are also sometimes used, like certain antidepressants and antihypertensives.

 There are three FDA-approved classes of stimulants for use in children with ADHD:

 - methylphenidates (such as Ritalin, Focalin, Concerta and Metadate)

 Of the drugs mentioned, Ritalin is the most commonly prescribed.
 One other popularly-prescribed drug, Strattera, is a non-stimulant medication developed to treat ADHD.